Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 Vets often talk about omega 3 benefits for dogs and cats.
 They mention less scratching, easier movement, and more energy.
 They choose fish oil for dogs and cats that is consistent and has clear labels.

 Most formulas have EPA DHA for pets, which helps control inflammation and supports cell function.
-Many pet owners add salmon oil as a simple way to improve their pet's health.
+Many pet owners add Anchovy oil as a simple way to improve their pet's health.

 With regular use, pets' coats may look smoother and feel easier to brush.
 Some pets show visible coat changes within a few weeks, helping with shedding and flaky skin.